The Wonder Years (2021 TV series): Season 1 (2021–22)

+Season 2 (2023)

 Production

 The Wonder Years was announced on July 8, 2020, when ABC gave the project a pilot order with Fred Savage, the star of the original series, attached to direct and executive produce.
 In January 2021, the pilot was confirmed, with production taking place in Atlanta, Georgia.
 In March 2021, Saycon Sengbloh, Elisha "EJ" Williams, Dulé Hill, Laura Kariuki, Milan Ray, Julian Lerner, and Amari O'Neil joined the cast, with Don Cheadle announced to serve as the show's narrator.
 On May 14, 2021, The Wonder Years was given a series order.
 In July, Allen Maldonado was cast in a recurring role.

 At a Television Critics Association panel discussion in August 2021, crew members revealed that the series would tackle major events from 1968, including the assassination of Martin Luther King Jr. When asked about casting Maldonado, whose character at the time was speculated to be Afro-Latino like Maldonado, writer and executive producer Saladin K. Patterson said they "wanted to represent the diaspora of Blackness for sure.
 And some of that is in appearance and looks but some of it is just in the background and those individual stories that come from those mixes of cultures.
 He certainly fits into that tableau that we want to set."
 The first season was originally given a 9-episode order.
 On October 26, 2021, the first season was expanded to a full season of 22 episodes.
 In November 2021, it was reported Richard Gant and Spence Moore II would also star.

+Firing of Savage

 In May 2022, Savage was fired from his roles as executive producer and director after allegations of inappropriate conduct, including "verbal outbursts and inappropriate behavior".
-Seven days later, ABC renewed the series for a second season.
+Seven days later, ABC renewed the series for a second season, which premiered on June 14, 2023.
+On September 15, 2023, ABC cancelled the series after two seasons.

 Release

-In the U.S., the series premiered on ABC on September 22, 2021, airing on Wednesdays at 8:30pm, with availability the next day on Hulu.
+In the U.S., the series aired from September 22, 2021, to August 16, 2023, on ABC.
 In Canada, the series aired on CTV.
 The series premiered as an original series in selected countries on Disney+ via Star on June 1.
 In Latin America, the series debuted on Disney+ as a Disney+ exclusive.
 On November 8, 2021, Hollywood Records made the show's theme song available to stream and download.
 The song is written by Roahn Hylton and Jacob Yoffee and features vocals by Scotty Granger.
+The first season of The Wonder Years was added to Disney+ on June 15, 2022.
+The second season of The Wonder Years was added to Disney+ on August 17, 2023.